 - Kritsinia – crispy bread sticks of various types

-Possibly our favourite bakery snack is the koulouri, a round, bread-like snack covered in sesame seeds.
+My favourite bakery snack is the koulouri, a round, bread-like snack covered in sesame seeds.
 The koulouri is really popular and you can also get it on the street.
 A plain koulouri costs between 30 and 60 cents.

 Real Greek yogurt – Not your usual yogurt

 One of the most famous types of Greek food, is Greek yogurt.
 You might have even tried it in your own country.
-“I really like Greek yogurt”, we hear you say, and we can’t agree more!
+“I really like Greek yogurt”, I hear you say, and I can’t agree more!
 But we probably have a slightly different thing in mind.

 Real Greek yogurt comes in either a plastic pot, or a claypot.
 You can get it at most supermarkets and food markets.

-Greek cheeses – A lot more than feta
+Greek cheeses – Not just feta